Malcolm McLaren was an English musician and impresario who can almost be said to be at the origin of the English punk movement of the 1970s.

 1989 ...
 'Madame Butterfly' was his most inspired title.
 This will surely remain as its most successful title.
 An imagination and above all an unlimited inspiration that will have really worked wonders during this decade.
 HU-GE !

 1989 ... the year 1983 was a very great vintage.
 1989 will more or less approach it.
 And always ahead of its time !

 1989 ... undoubtedly his most Dance song.
 Surprisingly, it will only have limited success across the Channel but will allow the artist to obtain the biggest success of his entire career across the Atlantic !

 1990 ... decidedly, the world of the Classical inspires him to the highest point.
 Well, this time, it will not be his greatest success but we will be largely satisfied !

 1990 ... and here he is again in Opera-Delirium mode.
 It is a mania with him.
-And it's totally crossed out, as usual ...
+And it's totally wacky, as usual ...

 1991 ... straddling 2 eras.
 But undoubtedly very decade 90.
 He is now in House mode, a necessary and above all compulsory adaptation to avoid disappearing altogether

-1994 ... a magnificent adventure which is drawing to a close.
-The only one who dared to blackmail Catherine Deneuve, it could only be him.
+1994 ... a magnificent adventure which draws to an end.
+The only one to dare to push Catherine Deneuve to sing, it could only be him.
 And the result is sumptuous.
-HU-GE !
+MA-GNI-FI-CENT !

 1995 ... an adventure that is not yet entirely over.
 After Catherine Deneuve, McLaren joins forces with another French icon, namely Françoise Hardy, and the result is also sumptuous.
 Clearly, France is particularly successful.
 What more could you ask for to finish this incredible adventure in the best possible way !